-CanLII makes statutory law, case law, and legal commentary available to all Canadians at canlii.org.
-The Foundation again made a contribution to CanLII so that the access to legal resources can continue to be maintained.
+CanLii makes case law and statures available to all Canadians over the internet, at www.canlii. org.
+The Canlii program is entirely funded by assessments on lawyers, and the Foundation paid a portion of that assessment so that the access to legal resources can continue to be maintained.